Top Menu

 • Pain, swelling or a feeling of fullness in the abdomen

 Your doctor will diagnose lymphoma with a physical exam, blood tests, a chest x-ray, and a biopsy.
 Treatments include chemotherapy, radiation therapy, targeted therapy, biological therapy, or therapy to remove proteins from the blood.
-Targeted therapy uses substances that attack cancer cells without harming normal cells.
+Targeted therapy uses drugs or other substances that attack specific cancer cells with less harm to normal cells.
 Biologic therapy boosts your body’s own ability to fight cancer.
 If you don’t have symptoms, you may not need treatment right away.
 This is called watchful waiting.

 NIH: National Cancer Institute